-Whenever an analogue output is disabled, it remains connected to VREF through an internal resistor.
+Whenever an analogue output is disabled, it remains connected to VREF (pin 20) through a resistor.
 This helps to prevent pop noise when the output is re-enabled.
 The resistance between VREF and each output can be controlled using the VROI bit in register 27.
-The default is low $(1.5k\Omega)$, so that any capacitors on the outputs can charge up quickly at start-up.
-If a high impedance is desired for disabled outputs, VROI can then be set to 1, increasing the resistance to about $40k\Omega$.
+The default is low ($1.5k\Omega$), so that any capacitors on the outputs can charge up quickly at start-up.
+If a high impedance is desired for disabled outputs, VROI can then be set to 1, increasing the resistance to about 40k Ω .